ebaymademepoor/django_milestone_project_myTeam/README.md

 1) Each page has a loading screen that covers the template for a few seconds while loading built into base.html.
 This just helps for the images to load fully before the users see the content.
-It is not foolproof and there are other ways this could be implemented, but the setTimeout function that removes the screen is the last piece of code that runs when loading the page so would hopefully have a fairly high success rate in most cases.
+It is not fool proof and there are other ways this could be implemented, but the setTimeout function that removes the screen is the last piece of code that runs when loading the page so would hopefully have a fairly high success rate in most cases.